 The finished LC-A aped almost all of the CX-2’s distinctive features save its swivelling front plate lens cover; LOMO instead went for a much cheaper metal cover operated by a simple switch on the bottom of the front plate.
 But in almost every other aspect, it was a Soviet industrial copy of Cosina’s pocket-friendly compact; a tough shell to keep the camera safe from harm, a four-zone scale focus system, and an electronic metering system that automatically chose both aperture and shutter speed.

-It was so secret that not even Kholomyansky was unaware of the project
+It was so secret that not even Kholomyansky was aware of the project

-According to Pikiotas, Lomo had been told to create new models by Kornitzky’s ministry.
+According to Pikiotas, LOMO had been told to create new models by Kornitzky’s ministry.
 The deadlines had somehow got away from them.
-They then released that Kornitzky himself “was planning to come to Lomo soon to personally familiarize himself with the results of the execution of the order of the ministry.
+They then released that Kornitzky himself “was planning to come to LOMO soon to personally familiarisze himself with the results of the execution of the order of the ministry.
 It smelled of scandal!”